dataarts/armsglobe/README.md

 ## TODOs

-* ~~Get rid of the memory leak caused by adding new visualized meshes constantly without ever deleting them~~
+* Allow source/destination data to be specified as lat/long, rather than country names
 * Highlight the destination country when the particle "hits" it
-* ~~Allow particle colour to be set via the data~~
-* ~~Clean up sample data to remove unneeded fields~~
-* Allow source/destination data to be specified as lat/long, rather than country names
-* Refactor JS to allow better modularization with something like RequireJS, Browserify, etc.
-* Introduce Grunt or Gulp for bundling, uglifying, etc.
-  * Idea would be bundle/browserify my JS > bundle with thirdparty > minify and uglify
-* Look at re-writing modules using CoffeeScript (would need to be incorporated into the build workflow)

 ## Notes